daniapc/snake-game/README.md

-# snake-game
+# Snake Game
-Creating a Snake Game using OOP in Java
+Creating a Snake Game using OOP in Java.
+This project intends to be quick and dynamic, with the only purpose to demonstrate my acknowledges in Java and OPP.